 This recently refreshed and enhanced course offers students a unique opportunity to cultivate their creativity and not just subject knowledge.
 This engaging and practical course will develop your ability to identify and resolve real design problems.
-We begin, in Year 10, by completing the Ventura design and enterprise challenge.
-You will work in teams to design a new product for the Design Museum Shop; the winning product, from all the national entries, will be manufactured and sold in the shop in London.
+In Year 10 we will delve into the world of Computer Aided Design and Manufacture to make a series of product using out laser cutters, routers and 3d Printers.
+We will enhance skills and knowledge in order for you to design and make your own outcomes.
 This course covers more than just the skills to make products; you are taught about emerging technologies, environmental issues and the impact design and technology has on society.
-You will consider the needs of future generations as well as your own, to design and manufacture sustainably products.
+You will consider the needs of future generations, as well as your own, to design and manufacture sustainable products.
 This is vital for economic prosperity as well as mitigating the effects of climate change.

-There are two components in this course that assess your technical knowledge, your ability to design creative solutions and to make prototypes.
+There are two components in this course that assess your technical knowledge, your ability to design creative solutions, and to make prototypes.

-1) Design and Technology in the 21st Century - Exam 50%
+1) Design and Technology in the 21st Century - Exam